appreciated/material/README.md

 ## Issue tracking

-The issues for this add-on are tracked on its github.com page.
+Issues for this add-on are tracked [here](https://github.com/appreciated/material/issues).
 All bug reports and feature requests are welcome.

 ## Contributions